 We were sat around his favourite coffee place in town.

 There, no doubt inspired by the oriental atmosphere, our conversation turned deep, spiritual and psychological, you might say.

 Then picking up on a pattern in my life, he asked me to imagine an hour glass.
 It is aptly a symbol of the passage of time.
 But let’s take it further.

-The upper glass bulb represents the past.
-The lower one, the future.
+The upper glass bulb represents the future.
+The lower one, the past.
 The narrow neck between the two represents the here and now.